loglob/scripts/README.md

 Use the whois information from `ips-whois` to interactively build an IPset containing offending subnets.
 Uses the identified providers for filtering the sets.

+## sound-webm
+Adds the sound to a webm or image created for the [4chan external sound](https://sleazyfork.org/en/scripts/31045-4chan-external-sounds) userscript.

 # Dotfiles
 A collection of my config files